exFitGuy555/Apex-Tracker/README.md

 ![Image](POWERPNT_qXxPQJA52R.png)

 # Backgroud:
-As a big fan of Online gaming and especially Apex Legends, ive looked to code project that related to one of my big passions!
+As a big fan of Online gaming and especially Apex Legends, i've looked to develop a project that is related to one of my big passions.

 # Special Features:
   - Apex Legends Stats and Leaderboards rankings.